Campbell-Muscle-Lab/GelBox/app/website/pages/tutorial/start_new_analysis/start_new_analysis.md

 <a href="media/fitting_parameters_changed.png" target="_blank">![Two bands](media/fitting_parameters_changed.png)</a>

 Usually, there is more than one lane of interest in gels.
-Once you are completed with the current box, generate your next box as mentioned above.
+Once you complete the current box, generate your next box as mentioned above.
 GelBox 3 will automatically place a new box near the old box.
 All the boxes have the same dimensions.
 The new box becomes the selected box (light green), and the old box is shown in red.
 Drag the new box to the desired position.
 Please note that the inset and density figures are updated as the box moves.

 <a href="media/box_2.png" target="_blank">![Box 2](media/box_2.png)</a>